wwojciech/stratallo/README.md

 Functions in this package provide solution to classical problem in survey methodology - an optimum sample allocation in stratified sampling schemes.
-In this context, the optimal allocation is in the classical Tschuprov-Neyman’s sense and it satisfies additional either lower or upper bounds restrictions imposed on sample sizes in strata.
+In this context, the optimal allocation is in the classical Tschuprov-Neyman’s sense and it satisfies additional lower or upper bounds restrictions imposed on sample sizes in strata.
 There are few different algorithms available to use, and one them is based on popular sample allocation method that applies Neyman allocation to recursively reduced set of strata.

 A minor modification of the classical optimium sample allocation problem leads to the minimum sample size allocation.
-This problems lies in the determination of a vector of strata sample sizes that minimizes total sample size, under assumed fixed level of the pi-estimator’s variance.
+This problem lies in the determination of a vector of strata sample sizes that minimizes total sample size, under assumed fixed level of the pi-estimator’s variance.
 As in the case of the classical optimal allocation, the problem of